eriche2016/cvpr_2018_TCL.pytorch/README.md

 ## cvpr_2018_TCL.pytorch

-### full code and pretrained model/features comming soon
+### the complete code and the pretrained model/features are comming soon ...